 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 Children with PPB may experience the following symptoms or signs.
-Sometimes, children with PPB do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not a tumor.
+Sometimes, children with PPB do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is a not tumor.
 Because PPB is so rare, doctors often believe at first that the symptoms are caused by a common childhood illness.

-There are two common sets of symptoms that may indicate PPB:
+There are 2 common sets of symptoms that may indicate PPB:

-- Symptoms of PPB may be exactly the same as symptoms of pneumonia, a lung/respiratory infection.
+Symptoms of PPB may be exactly the same as symptoms of pneumonia, a lung/respiratory infection.
 These symptoms may include generally feeling unwell, cough, fever, and pain in the chest.
 Even when a chest x-ray is done, it may be first interpreted as pneumonia.
-It is common for children with PPB to have been treated for two to three weeks for pneumonia before more tests show that they do not have an infection, but likely have a tumor in the chest.
+It is common for children with PPB to have been treated for 2 to 3 weeks for pneumonia before more tests show that they do not have an infection, but likely have a tumor in the chest.